lmmaganto/Mathworks_battery/README.md

  comment: will link the code for each step as well as the image if applicable
 ## Fit the Voltage Curve

-## Compute total energy delivered to the Battery
+## Compute Total Energy Delivered to the Battery

-## Analyze the rate of voltage change at different intervals
+## Analyze the Rate of Voltage Change at Different Intervals

-## Analyze the Energy lost due to resistence
+## Analyze the Energy lost due to Resistence

 ## Introduce Temperature Effects into the model

 ## Compare Constant Current-Const Voltage (CC-CV)

+<ins>To see the whole live script of our project make sure to have MatLab downloaded and [click](Code/LiveScript_Matlab_Internship.mlx) </ins>